Brain Fog. They Missed the Traumatic Brain Injury.

 After years of the same explanations, I was looking at something measurable.
 Traumatic brain injury.
 Moderate severity.

-And suddenly the small failures that had been accumulating started to line up: the words that vanished mid-sentence, the paragraph I couldn’t comprehend at work, the three-item grocery list forgotten.
+The small failures that had been accumulating started to line up: the words that vanished mid-sentence, the paragraph I couldn’t comprehend at work, the three-item grocery list forgotten.
 Even the moments I had blamed myself for, snapping at my daughters over nothing, the irritability that didn’t match the situation, reactions that were too big for the moment and too fast to stop.

 The Question Nobody Raised